5 Protein Powder Myths to Stop Believing, According to A Sports Nutritionist

 Animal Based

 Most popular animal-based protein powders (ex: whey, casein, egg white) are complete proteins, meaning that they contain all nine essential amino acids.
 These nine amino acids, including leucine and methionine, cannot be produced by the body and must be obtained through diet.
 Whey protein is often higher in leucine, an essential amino acid that plays a key role in muscle protein synthesis.
-Whey protein is also great for individuals without a dietary need to consume plant protein, as it is easily digestible and quickly absorbed by the body.
+It's also easily digestible and quickly absorbed, making it a great choice for people without a dietary reason to avoid animal products.
+Curious how whey stacks up against other options?
+Check out Whey vs. Collagen for a closer comparison.

 Plant Based